sjasminetya/zwallet-backend/README.md

 ### Installing package in VSCODE
 you can see all of the package documentation in [npmjs.com](https://www.npmjs.com/)

-first of all, You have to open VSCODE, terminal - new terminal and type below in your terminal
+first of all, You have to open your terminal

 dont forget to install [nodejs](https://nodejs.org/en/download/) and [git](https://git-scm.com/downloads)!